Ithaca (poem): Translations

 The poem's title is also spelled as "Ithaka" in several translations, including that of Keeley and Sherrard in 1975.

 Symbolism

-Many of Cavafy’s poems consist of various symbols used to as a teaching tool by the poet.
+Many of Cavafy's poems consist of various symbols used as a teaching tool by the poet.
 They are usually lessons that either the poet himself has experienced or moments in our lives that the poet does not want us to regret and miss out on.